 Tailgating (Following Too Closely)

 Following the car in front of you too closely can result in a ticket, even if no accident happened.
-Whether a driver is following too closely will depend on the road, weather, and traffic conditions at the time.
+Whether a driver is tailgating will depend on the road, weather, and traffic conditions at the time.
 The general rule is that the rear driver should leave one car length of separation for every 10 mph of speed.
 However, there may be situations in which the front driver is at fault for stopping abruptly or in which a driver cuts between the front driver and the rear driver, creating a dangerously narrow gap.
-Read more here about tailgating.

 Cell Phone Violations